Understanding the Tools and Methods Used to Develop Functionally Safe Power Systems for ADAS Applications

 Each of these monitors often have the ability to reset/alert downstream components when an irregularity has occurred.
 Applying our DFA theory again, we notice that the same situation continues to come up, that is, dependencies in the feedback loop and in how we reference the thresholds for the monitors.

-Next, conducting the FMEDA, we apply ISO 26262-recognized failure modes only to the comparator.
+Next, conducting the FMEDA, we apply example failure modes found in ISO 26262 only to the comparator.
 The faults models here are comparator output stuck at faults (stuck high and low).
 Of these two faults, stuck low is the more impactful of the two when it comes to monitoring, as the fault occurrence would be missed.
 In order to increase the device’s ability to detect these stuck low faults, which would cause the device to miss a fault in the event of one occurring, you will often see a term ABIST, an acronym for analog built-in self-test.

 The process outlined in Figure 13 allows a brief moment in time for the digital part of the device to take control of the comparator input and force the input above or below the trigger voltage in order to see if the comparator circuit works.